stephenturner/oneliners/README.md

     sed -n '1~4s/^@/>/p;2~4p' file.fq > file.fa

 Extract every 4th line starting at the second line (extract the sequence from FASTQ file):

     sed -n '2~4p' file.fq

+Print everything except the first line

+    awk 'NR>1' input.txt

+Print rows 20-80:

+    awk 'NR>=20&&NR<=80' input.txt

+Calculate the sum of column 2 and 3 and put it at the end of a row:

+    awk '{print $0,$2+$3}' input.txt